ToGiaBaoKDL/TimoBankCaseStudy/README.md

 - The system is extensible: you can add more jobs, alerts, or dashboard features as needed

 ---

+## 6. Additional Documentation

+- For a detailed explanation of the business requirements, regulatory context, and technical rationale behind the schema design, please refer to the report:
+  - `report/25CDEI_ To Gia Bao.pdf`
+- See `sql/README.md` for schema and reporting query documentation.

 ## 7. Contact
 For questions or contributions, please contact the project maintainer.